 A reliable real estate surveyor can assess your potential new home and tell you about any serious issues it might have before you buy it.

-Issues such as a damaged roof could reduce the value of the property, so they will be happy to discuss the roof and whether or not it is worth the money that the seller wants you to pay.
+Issues such as a damaged roof could reduce the property’s value, so they will be happy to discuss the roof and whether it is worth the money that the seller wants you to pay.

-Make sure that you use an experienced real estate surveyor who has experience checking roofs so that you know that you’re in safe hands.
+Make sure that you use an experienced real estate surveyor who has experience checking roofs to know that you’re in safe hands.

 Review Any Potential Hazards